Untangling Magellanic Streams: Discussion

-The nature of the dominant and subdominant MS strands is fundamentally different.
+The nature of the dominant and subdominant MS strands as we have defined them is fundamentally different.
 The lack of stars from our dataset in the dominant strand --- drawn either from H3 or {\it Gaia} --- does not necessarily indicate that it does not contain stars.
 Both surveys are increasingly insensitive to stars at larger distances.
 The stars identified by \citetalias{chandra} lie between $60-120$~kpc, and some may be associated with the dominant strand (Figure \ref{fig:chandra}).
 If so, then the dominant and subdominant MS strands as we have identified them are separated by tens of kpc ($\sim 100$ kpc vs. 47 kpc) and are only closely aligned in projection.
 Such overlapping streams have been identified in simulations, either due to the overlapping of two separate tidal tails or the orbital wrapping of a single tail \citep{diaz}.
+Models of the MS show gas originating in both the LMC and SMC \citep{pardy}.

-An alternative possibility is that the dominant strand is devoid of stars and arises either from tidally stripped gas that was originally at a radius beyond where there were many stars \citep{diaz} or from gas that was blown out of the central galaxy and then stripped \citep{nidever_08}.
+An alternative possibility is that the dominant strand is devoid of stars and arises either from tidally stripped gas that was originally at a radius beyond where there were many stars \citep{diaz} or from gas that was blown out of the central galaxy and then stripped or tidally removed \citep{nidever_08}.
 In either version of this alternative scenario, the \citetalias{chandra} stars are unrelated to this dominant strand of the MS and are likely tidal stellar debris drawn from the extremities of the Clouds.
-Such stellar halo-like components have been traced in the periphery of the Clouds \citep{belokurov,ely,gaia21} and likely have a complicated history \citep[e.g.,][]{pol24}.
+Such stellar halo-like components have been traced in the periphery of the Clouds \citep{belokurov,ely,gaia-mc} and likely have a complicated history \citep[e.g.,][]{massana24}.

-The subdominant MS strand investigated in the present work shows a close correspondence between stars and gas in the detailed density structure along the filament.
-The presence of stars confirms that this gaseous filament is a tidal feature.
+The subdominant MS strand investigated in the present work shows a close correspondence between stars and gas in the detailed density structure along the strand.
+The presence of stars confirms that this gaseous strand is a tidal feature.
 The correspondence between gas and stars suggests that material originated from a galactic disk, which would contain both gas and stars.
-The metallicity and $\alpha$ enrichment of our H3-selected stars is consistent with an SMC origin, although more complex scenarios cannot be definitively excluded.
+The metallicity and $\alpha$ enrichment of our H3-selected stars is consistent with an SMC origin.
+In support of such an interpretation, we note that absorption line studies of the MS \citep{fox13} and numerical simulations \citep{pardy} suggest that much of the MS at these values of L$_{MS}$ originates from the SMC.
+Nevertheless, more complex scenarios cannot yet be definitively excluded.